4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

    window w7d_merchant as (UNION (select 0L as id, mid, card, purchase_time, purchase_amt, purchase_type from t2) as t22 PARTITION BY mid ORDER BY purchase_time ROWS_RANGE BETWEEN 30d PRECEDING AND 1 PRECEDING INSTANCE_NOT_IN_WINDOW)
 ```

-Finally, the three groups of features are spliced together according to the main table ID:
+Finally, the three groups of features are combined according to the main table ID:

 ```sql
 SELECT * FROM